Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

     }
 ]
 ```
-Let's use the above to create a list of titles and summaries:
+Let's use the above to create lists of titles and summaries:

 ```python
 movie_titles = [m["title"] for m in movies]